Interview

 Design for Healing at Home

-The collection grows out of Liubimova’s master’s thesis on domestic space in the context of domestic violence and how trauma reshapes relationships to home, safety and everyday objects.
-In that context, the home is no longer automatically a place of comfort, but can become a site of fear, hypervigilance and loss of control.
-With her new collection, Liubimova asks how design might help restore a sense of safety, agency and belonging.
+With the launch of her new collection, Liubimova asks how design can help restore a sense of safety, agency and belonging.
+The collection is an evolution of Liubimova’s master’s thesis on domestic space in the context of domestic violence and how trauma affects how we relate to home, safety and everyday objects.
+When home is no longer a place of comfort, it can become a source of fear triggering hypervigilance and loss of control.
+Christine Bjerke, an architect and PhD fellow at the Royal Danish Academy, points to a crucial difference between having a place to stay and having a home:

 “A home holds the notions of safety, privacy and a sense of agency of our surroundings.
 When that is broken, the question becomes what it takes to rebuild a home.”

-The project responds to a need for something different from the polished wellness culture that often shapes contemporary interiors.
-Spaces are increasingly styled around calm and control, but that language can feel detached from lived experience.
+Her approach is a response to the need for something different from the polished wellness culture that often inspires contemporary interiors.
+Spaces are increasingly styled around calmness and control, but that language can feel detached from real, lived experience.
+Liubimova found that healing is rarely pretty or polished.
+In its earliest stages, it can look like exhaustion, grief or emotional overload:

 “Nothing starts on a yoga mat.
 The real turning point happens at home, in unguarded moments when a person is at their lowest and begins to look for a way back.”

-The collection is built around the idea of the domestic altar – not in a religious sense, but as a personal, intentional space.
+Liubimova's collection is built around the idea of the domestic altar — not in a religious sense, but as a personal, intentional space.
 Across cultures, people create small areas for reflection, memory or grounding.
 Liubimova reinterprets these gestures for a contemporary home.

 The objects are both functional and symbolic.
 A glass container for personal belongings combines visibility and privacy through layers of transparency and distortion.
 A contemplation stool pairs a sculptural ash wood base with a text–inscribed cushion, exploring what is shared and what remains hidden.
-A balancing table introduces slight instability, prompting bodily awareness, while a wooden plinth marks out space as intentional and distinct.
+A balancing table introduces slight instability, prompting bodily awareness, while a wooden plinth dilineates space as intentional and distinct.
+Together, the pieces suggest that objects are never neutral.
+They influence our behaviour, perceptions and emotions.
+Bjerke also points to the broader impact of surroundings:

 “Our surroundings affect whether we feel that we are included and whether we can express ourselves in a space.
 We may have access to a space, but still not have the opportunity to be ourselves in it.”

-Rebuilding Safety at Home
+Rebuilding safety at home

-At 3daysofdesign, Liubimova will present her collection alongside prototypes and process work.
-The installation is intended not as a finished statement, but as an invitation to dialogue about the rituals and objects that shape experiences of home.
+This June during 3daysofdesign, Liubimova will present her collection of objects alongside prototypes and process work.
+The installation is intended not as a finished statement, but as an invitation to dialogue about the rituals and objects that shape our experiences of home.
+It is an openness central to her work.
+Rather than perscribe one way to heal, Liubimova makes emotional realities visible and acknowledges that home can be both a sanctuary and a struggle.
+In that tension, she positions design as a quiet framework for care.

 Sustainable Design Effort